 Hello, my name is Don Hall.
 Welcome to my website.

 It seems like only yesterday that I picked up my father’s box Brownie camera and attempted to make my first photograph.
 But, then again, that was over 60 years ago.
-Since then, I’ve had my own darkrooms, owned a number of 35mm film cameras, watched, then participated in, the dawn of digital photography, and am now planning to add 8×10” large format film photography to my skill set.
+Since then, I’ve had my own darkrooms, owned a number of 35mm film cameras, watched, then participated in, the dawn of digital photography, and, most recently, I’ve taken up 8×10” large format film photography.

 Landscape photography has always held my interest.
 Its solitude, need for patience, countless possible compositions, far-flung locations, and, did I say patience – my chicken soup for the soul.